leo-cabibihan/isproj2/README.md

 - Cash donation

 ### Authorization
-All users are authorized to access this resource.
+All users

 ## app/[id]/events/page.tsx
-The event page of a charity focuses on a specific fundraising drive or campaign.
-It typically provides information about the campaign's goal, purpose, and impact, along with details on how individuals can donate and contribute.
+The event page of a charity focuses on a campaign.
+Provides information about the its goal, purpose, and impact.

 ### Get
+- List of events
-- List of Event and its statistics, such as cash, representative, and others
+- List of beneficiaries item
+- Associated with Events table
+- Associated with Beneficiaries item table
-- Receipt Images
+- Associated Images

-### Post
-?? double check, should be no post on this page

 ### Authorization
-All users are authorized to access this resource.
+All users

 ## app/[id]/news/page.tsx
-The news page of a charity organization is a dedicated section within the GiveMore platform that allows a specific charity organization to share timely updates and news with its donors and supporters.
-On this page, the charity can post articles, announcements, and stories related to their activities and its impact.
+The news page of a charity organization allows a specific charity organization to share updates and news with donors.
+Able to post articles, announcements, and stories related to their activities.

 ### Get
-- Posting of news article
+- List of Campaign post
+- Associated with Campaign Post table
-- Uploaded News Images
+- Associated with Images

-### Post
-?? double check, should be no post on this page

 ### Authorization
-All users are authorized to access this resource.
+All users

 ## app/[id]/report/page.tsx
 This is the report charity page, where donors are able to report charity organizations

-### Get
-?? double check, should be no get on this page

 ### Post
-- Completion of form with Charity Organization
+- Associated with donor complaints table
-- Upload Evidence Images

 ### Authorization
-Only Charity members and Admins are authorized to access this resource.
+Charity members and Admins